AutoRepair7/MarketProject/Business Analysis.md

    Delvis Roque - owner of Perfect AutoRepair.
 He is the primary influence for the organization and chooses the next steps and the ways the business is run.

+   HiQ Automotive Refinishes - Paint Distribution Company based in South Korea.
+Perfect AutoRepair uses their paint for their services.

 # 2. References
 Introductory Interview with Delvis Roque, owner of Perfect AutoRepair Inc.